cortex-lab/phy/docs/releasing.md

 After the final PyPI upload succeeds:

+1. Confirm the final changelog section, date, comparison links, and package version agree.
-1. Confirm the PyPI JSON index lists both the wheel and source distribution, and verify their SHA-256 hashes against the files built from the release tag.
+2. Confirm the PyPI JSON index lists both the wheel and source distribution, and verify their SHA-256 hashes against the files built from the release tag.
-2. Install the exact version from PyPI in a fresh environment with `make smoke-pypi SMOKE_VERSION=<version>` and complete the GUI check with `make open-pypi SMOKE_VERSION=<version>`.
+3. Install the exact version from PyPI in a fresh environment with `make smoke-pypi SMOKE_VERSION=<version>` and complete the GUI check with `make open-pypi SMOKE_VERSION=<version>`.
-3. Create a non-prerelease GitHub release from the existing annotated tag.
+4. Create a non-prerelease GitHub release from the existing annotated tag.
 Attach the exact wheel and source distribution already verified against PyPI; do not rebuild them.
-4. Verify the documentation build for the default branch and check the live release notes, README badges, PyPI page, and GitHub release links.
+5. Verify the documentation build for the default branch and check the live release notes, README badges, PyPI page, and GitHub release links.
-5. Publish the prepared community announcement only after PyPI, GitHub, and the documentation are live.
+6. Publish the prepared community announcement only after PyPI, GitHub, and the documentation are live.
-6. Close or update the release milestone.
+7. Close or update the release milestone.
 Keep the release branch until all public artifacts have been checked, then remove it only with maintainer approval.
-7. Make any development-version bump on the default branch in a separate pull request.
+8. Make any development-version bump and fresh unreleased changelog section on the default branch in a separate pull request.